taccaeri/Freckles-the-Lizard/README.md

 When given colors to choose from, it will make choices based on its accumulated preferences.

-## Current Progress

-- Established Wi-Fi connection

-- Implemented code to fetch weather API data

-- Use RGB sensor to detect colors on objects

 ## Future Updates

 - Interpret humidity to color data